Nithin1729S/C-Compiler-Phases/README.md

 ## Lexical Analyzer

 The lexical analyzer is the first phase of the compiler, responsible for converting the source code into a sequence of tokens.
-This phase removes comments, white spaces, and identifies keywords, identifiers, constants, operators, and punctuation symbols.
+This phase removes comments, white spaces, and identifies keywords, identifiers, constants, operators, and punctuation symbols

 ### Usage